ekvit22/Design-Patterns-Final/README.md

 # Design-Patterns-Final
+HTTP API for Point of Sales (POS) system using Chain of Responsibility pattern.

-use this format for campaign descriptions:
+Use this format for campaign descriptions:

     for discounts:
         discount;product_id;discount_percentage